yhernandez55/House-Prices---Regression-Techniques/README.md

 ## Techniques used:
 - Visualizing data distributions with histograms: Used to assess feature skewness for imputation and to understand the data better.
 An image of the histograms is included to illustrate these distributions.
 ![image](https://github.com/user-attachments/assets/0621e81b-644f-4ee2-835c-110550c19f6c)
 - Data preparation for the training set before evaluating the model involved handling missing values, encoding categorical variables, and feature scaling to ensure the dataset was ready for modeling.
-To keep the notebook clean, organized, and efficient, the data preparation process was summarized within a pipeline, which was written in a separate Python file.
+To keep the notebook clean, organized, and efficient, the data preparation process was summarized within a pipeline written in a separate Python file.
 - Test set preparation for final prediction: The same Python script used for the training data was applied to the test set.
 This ensures consistency in imputation and encoding, maintaining the integrity of the model evaluation and preventing data leakage.
 - XGBoost: Employed the DMatrix to improve training speed and memory efficiency.